dm-kamaev/mediator-r/README.md

 It's asyncronous and called after `exec`.

 ## Invoke command/query from another command/query
-If you want to pass bus of command and query as dependencies (DI) instead of direct import in your codebase, you can create neccessary types:
+If you want invoke command/query from another command/query.
+You can pass command/query as dependencies (DI) instead of direct import.
+The type `Provider` help you get neccessary type of command/query for injection.
+The command/query is injected at the moment of initialization of the mediator.

+For example:
 ```ts
 import MediatorR, { ICommand, IQuery, ICommandHandler, IQueryHandler, CreateProvider } from 'mediator-r';